In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 5. Poses

-Take headshots in different poses to see which look best.
+Take headshots in different poses to see which looks best.
 If you are shooting solo, don’t be afraid to take photos of your face from multiple angles to get the best photo possible.

 Remember to take as many photos as possible and choose the best out of those!
 Try different poses and angles until you find one that looks good.